cloud-ark/caastle/README.rst

 CloudARK is based on the concept of *Platform-as-Code*.
-An environment of containerized cloud application consists of following platform elements:
+An environment of a containerized cloud application is made up of following platform elements:

 - Container Orchestration Engine (COE) cluster